What is a drain?

 You should arrange for the repair to be carried out by a contractor.
 The cost of repairs to private sewers should be shared by the various householders.
 Your Buildings Insurance Policy may cover the cost of repairs; you should check your policy document or contact your insurers.

 Asking us for help

-If a drain inside a property boundary becomes blocked we can become involved in order to find out precisely where the defect has occurred and then identify who has responsibility for repairing the problem.
+If a shared drainage system inside a property boundary becomes blocked we can become involved in order to find out precisely where the defect has occurred and then identify who has responsibility for repairing the problem.